 The 1981 Act makes it an offence to disturb the nest or chicks of any Schedule 1 bird, which includes all species of harriers, peregrine falcons, golden eagles, white-tailed (sea) eagles, ospreys and many other moorland birds.
-Any person who breaks the law commits an offence and is liable to a level 5 fine on the standard scale and/or six months imprisonment.
+Any person who breaks the law commits an offence and is liable to a level 5 fine on the standard scale and/or five years imprisonment.

 The illegal persecution of birds of prey can never be justified, and any incident of illegal persecution is one too many.
 More can be done to help red-listed species such as the hen harrier but the best results are achieved through stakeholders working together.
 The Countryside Alliance fully supports Defra's Joint Hen Harrier Recovery Plan which was published in January 2016 with the support of the RSPB.
 In July 2016 the RSPB chose to withdraw their support, only six months after this long awaited Plan had been published, and before any brood management schemes had been trialled.
 The RSPB are the only conservation group to have withdrawn their support for the Plan.
 The Hawk & Owl Trust will be able to fill any gap in the expertise that might otherwise have resulted from the RSPB's departure.
+Additionally, we welcome Operation Owl, and its work to further minimize any illegal raptor persecution.